The Eye of Judgment: Features

 The game features a profile mode in which players can hold cards in front of the camera and view their profiles; with information on health points, attack points, and special abilities and effects.
 In this mode, players can interact with the creatures, with the creature performing an attack action when poked.
-The game will also feature a simplistic "Rock, Paper, Scissors"-style mode for younger players.
+The game also features a simplistic "Rock, Paper, Scissors"-style mode for younger players.

 Set 1 is bundled with a playing mat, the stand for holding the PlayStation Eye, a starter pack consisting of 30 summoning cards and 4 function cards, and an eight-card booster pack.
 All starter packs contain the same selection of cards, while booster packs consist of random summoning cards.
 Booster packs and pre-constructed theme decks are available for purchase separately by Wizards of the Coast.
 There are approximately 100 unique card types in each set, with 110 in Set 1, a further 100 in Set 2 and 101 in Set 3 (although only 100 of the Set 3 cards are playable 'in game', with card 311 being a promotional card only.